This vignette provides a brief introduction to the

 All data types have associated functions to validate the input before

-the program, so you don’t need to run them manually unless you want to
+program, so you don’t need to run them manually unless you want to check

 It is recommended to run these checks in advance to detect and